AmandaErnar/DigitalBusinessService.how/squarespace.md

+## Setup

+Remove/add pages as needed

+Remove/add products as needed

+Name the site's homepage 'Home'

-## Pages
+## Editor

-Move all not linked pages to the main navigation
+Add one grid row between every element

 ## Design

 Browser Icon/Add business logo

+Keep the default checkout page

-Checkout Page/Make the page match the current template
+Keep the default 404 page

-404 Page/Direct user to Home

-Social Sharing/Add a picture of business
+Social Sharing/Add the logo of the client's business

 ## Commerce

-Add products for sale if client sells products
+Add products for sale if the client sells products

-Connect client's Stripe account to site
+Have the client connect their Stripe account after they gain administrator access to the site

+Enable Express Checkout if client sells one service

+Add an Add to Cart button to the product when the client sells only one service

+## Marketing

+### Email Campaigns

+Create a simple emailing template upon the client's request

+### SEO

+Add a one-sentence SEO description rich in keywords

+### URL Builder

+Add a URL for ads

 ## Scheduling